astronomer/docs/learn/airflow-branch-operator.md

 ![Branching Graph View](/img/guides/branching_decorator_graph.png)

 If you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in the previous example, you need to update the [trigger rule](airflow-trigger-rules.md).
 The default trigger rule in Airflow is `all_success`, which means that if upstream tasks are skipped, then the downstream task will not run.
 In the previous example, `none_failed_min_one_success` is specified to indicate that the task should run as long as one upstream task succeeded and no tasks failed.

+Starting with version 2.10, you can pass TaskGroups in some operators.
+If you provide a `task_group_id` to the operator instead of a `task_id`, it will be expanded into the roots of that task group.
+The operators that support this approach are:
+- BaseBranchOperator
+- BranchPythonOperator
+- BranchPythonVirtualenvOperator
+- BranchExternalPythonOperator
+- BranchDateTimeOperator
+- LatestOnlyOperator
+- BranchDayOfWeekOperator.

 Finally, note that with the `@task.branch` decorator your Python function *must* return at least one task ID for whichever branch is chosen (in other words, it can't return nothing).
 If one of the paths in your branching should do nothing, you can use an EmptyOperator in that branch.